andyfiorini/concourse-cf-deployment/README.md

-## Altoros Cloud Foundry Bosh Deployment Manifests and Concourse pipeline
+## Cloud Foundry Bosh Deployment Manifests and Concourse pipeline

 This repo contains the source for the Bosh deployment manifest and deployment pipeline for a Cloud Foundry deployment(Based on 18F repo).